 Two brand-new city tours have also been conceived, enabling locals and visitors to follow in the footsteps of German kings and emperors while discovering the Frankfurt of former times.

-This two hour city walk covers former electoral sites and festival venues where the coronations were celebrated with much pomp and circumstanceDetails
+This 90 minutes city walk covers former electoral sites and festival venues where the coronations were celebrated with much pomp and circumstanceDetails

 Frankfurt and the New Old Town

 The New Old Town walking tour for groups explains to visitors the concept behind the quarter's restorationDetails